kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### Service Port

-A derived service will be accessible with the clusterset IP at the ports dictated by child services.
-If the external properties of service ports for a set of exported services don’t match, the clusterset service will expose the union of service ports declared on its constituent services.
+A derived service will be accessible with the multicluster IP at the ports dictated by child services.
+If the external properties of service ports for a set of exported services don’t match, the multicluster service will expose the union of service ports declared on its constituent services.
 Should a port name be used for multiple non-identical (`port`, `protocol`, `appProtocol`) service ports by different constituent services, the conflict resolution policy will